Luligu/matterbridge-home-assistant-addon/README.md

 All Matterbridge features are correctly working in the official add-on (e.g. you can update Matterbridge itself or the plugins without issues).

 The Matterbridge storage and the Matterbridge plugins storage persist when you update the Add-on, rebuild or restart it.

+When you rebuild the add-on, Matterbridge will reload all plugins that were registered.

 The Add-on can run on arm64, amd64 armv7 archs.
 The image is build on Debian with Nodejs 22.